genevaers/User-Documentation/docs/Setup and Use/index.md

 - For information on how to use the Workbench to create a new view, follow the examples under [Basic Skills.](#basic-skills)

 - To run a view look at the sample JCL in [Running the View.](RunView/RunView.md)

+- For more advanced knowledge look at [Advanced Features.](../AdvancedFeatures/index.md)

 - For tuning and parameter reference information go to the [Reference.](../Reference/index.md)